ustwo/bdd-crossplatform-apps/docs/intro.md

 ### Mock backend

 Most client side applications are driven by data, typically coming from several sources.
-What happens on the client is dictated by the data the server feeds it.
+What happens on the client is mostly dictated by the data the server feeds it.

-So if we are going to thoroughly test how our client side application behaves then we need full control of what data the server is giving to it.
+So if we are going to thoroughly test how our client side application behaves, particularly in non-ideal scenarios, then we need full control of what data the server is giving to it.

-Other ways of achieving a similar outcome is using staging servers or local development servers.
-We think a dumb mock server offers advantages over those methods: simple, lightweight, flexible.
+Other ways of achieving a similar outcome are using services like [Apiary](http://apiary.io/), staging servers or local development servers, but we think a *dumb* mock server offers advantages over those methods: simpler, lightweight, more flexible.

+For example, imagine we want to test how our application behaves when the server returns a 500 error for an API call.
+Forcing this on an instance of the real server, even if it's running locally, is not straightforward.
+Let alone that sometimes fronted teams can't possibly run local versions of the backend (complicated dev environments, belongs to a 3rd party).

+This is where a local mock backend excels.
+It's very easy from a Cucumber step definition to force the mock backend to return a 500 error for a given API call, then assert in another step that the application is handling the error as expected (displaying an appropriate error message, for example).

-The downside is mostly (most likely manual) effort of keeping it sync with the real API.
-Its API must be a mirror of the production server API.
+The downside of the mock server is mostly the manual effort required to keep it in sync with the real API.

-Avoid implementing business logic.
+We always try to avoid implementing business logic in the mock backend and limit it to returning static resources (JSON, images).

 ### Cucumber

 We consider Cucumber to be an esential part of the workflow.
-The benefits it brings in terms of collaboration far exceed the complexities it adds from a technical point of view.
+The benefits it brings in terms of collaboration far exceed the complexities it adds from a technical point of view over other lower level, platform specific options.

-Non-technical people disconnect as soon as anything resembling code shows up in the screen.
+Cucumber scenarios are written in plain text enabling tests written in a language that is very close to the domain problem ([DSLs](http://martinfowler.com/bliki/BusinessReadableDSL.html)).
+This highly increases the chances of engaging non-technical people, which is crucial to collaboration.

 Declarative tests and page objects so the codebase is highly reusable across platforms.

-Dirty POs, clean steps.
+Step definitions are kept free of UI and automation framework specifics, making them easier to read and less brittle.
+The complexities of extracting information or interacting with the interface are kept inside the page objects.
+We always aim for "clean steps and dirty POs".

 ### Appium